 Rodor Housing and Support operates a network of homes across the West Midlands.
 These homes are usually 4 bed homes that provide high staffing levels of 3 staff to 4 young people and they provide services to young people with high levels of need.
 Education is available with all these homes and staff are trained to deliver a therapeutic programme to support the young people in their care.

-Our specially designed independent living and Post-16 accommodation welcomes young people who have previously been in our residential care and those who have been placed elsewhere.
+Our specially designed Semi-independent living and Post-16 accommodations welcomes young people who have previously been in our residential/ bridge care placements and those who have been placed elsewhere.

 Child Sexual Exploitation Homes